claus-codes/tutorials/README.md

 #### Assignment
 After the *Summary* section is an *Assignment*.
 The assignments after each lesson are designed to use information taught so far.
 They ask you to write new code, or modify code written during previous assignments.

 Assignments can have multiple *tasks*, which are broken into smaller *steps* so they are easier to follow.
 The tasks, and steps, should be completed in the order they are presented.
+Some tasks will include a *Show solution* part, which will reveal the solution for the task when clicked open - you should only view the solution as a last resort.

 ### Workflow